mildsunrise/bk7231_key_calculator/README.md

 Given an encrypted image (and the base address it is mapped at), this tool searches for a string in its *decrypted* contents and, if an occurrence is found, prints the key that decrypts the occurrence.
-Sometimes an occurrence is compatible with multiple keys; multiple searches may be needed to fully pinpoint the key.
+Sometimes the same occurrence is compatible with multiple keys; multiple searches may be needed to fully pinpoint the key.
 Occurrences at very low addresses tend to work well.

-The image and base address do *not* include CRC bytes (encrypted/decrypted bytes are contiguous).
+The image and base address must *not* include CRC bytes (encrypted/decrypted bytes are contiguous).

 Example:
 ~~~